-Whether you know someone who is having a hard time, someone who has recently attempted suicide and survived, or someone who has lost a loved one to suicide, there are lots you can do to help.
+Whether you know someone who is having a hard time, someone who has recently attempted suicide and survived, or someone who has lost a loved one to suicide, there are many things you can do to help.

 By Showing Up And Reaching Out, You’re Taking A Big Step Towards Supporting Your Loved One.

-It can be helpful to gain a basic understanding of suicide and suicide prevention, to break down any stigma, and dissolve any myths about suicide you may hold as beliefs.
+When you are supporting someone else, it can be helpful to gain a basic understanding of suicide and suicide prevention, to break down any stigma, and dissolve any myths about suicide you may hold as beliefs.
+Holding onto these beliefs may make it challenging to support a loved one in a safe, appropriate way.

 Suicide Is Complex And Multi-Faceted.